 Benefits of Behavior Reward Chart

-Children behave in certain ways for various reasons, and one of those ways is through behavior reward charts.
-By visually mapping out desired behaviors and offering tangible rewards for accomplishing them, these charts provide multiple benefits:
+Children behave in specific ways for various reasons, and one of those ways is through behaviour reward charts.
+By visually mapping out desired behaviours and offering tangible rewards for accomplishing them, these charts provide multiple benefits:

 Improved Behavioral Awareness

-The students also realize that they are now on the other side of the equation regarding personal behavior, and the concept of cause and effect emerges more prominently.
-This awareness is essential in enabling people to be in a favorable position to learn self-regulation factors.
+The students also realize that they are now on the other side of the equation regarding personal behaviour, and the concept of cause and effect emerges more prominently.
+This awareness is essential in enabling people to be in a favourable position to learn self-regulation factors.

 Enhanced Motivation